 - The Primary Private IP address of each Services Director node is used for inter-node communications.
 Typically, this communication is direct within the VPC, but for inter-node database access and replication the communication will normally be directed via the external SEA. - The SEA directs traffic to the Active Services Director node at all times, using the Secondary Private IP Address of the node.
 Each Services Director node requires an additional Secondary Private IP Address.
-You must request that AWS auto-assigns an additional Secondary Private IP Address during creation of the Services Director instance. - You will typically configure Elastic IP addresses for each individual Services Director node, and then associate the Elastic IP for each node with that node's Primary Private IP address. - Additionally, each vTM will typically have an Elastic IP address that communicates with the Services Director via the SEA.
+You must request that AWS auto-assigns an additional Secondary Private IP Address during creation of the Services Director instance. - You will typically configure Elastic IP addresses for each individual Services Director node, and then associate the Elastic IP for each node with that node's Primary Private IP address.

-Note: An elastic SEA may also be used when the Primary and Secondary SDs are in the same Subnet, but whether this is necessary depends on your external connectivity requirements.
-For example, when your VPCs are external to the VPC, and will need to access the Services Director for licensing.

-Note: Once an Elastic IP address for the SEA is defined, you must configure your network accordingly to ensure connectivity of all components.
-This is outside the scope of this document, see the Virtual Traffic Manager documentation.

-Note: The placement of vTMs is only restricted by your networking configuration.
+- Additionally, each vTM will typically have an Elastic IP address that communicates with the Services Director via the SEA. - An elastic SEA may also be used when the Primary and Secondary SDs are in the same Subnet, but whether this is necessary depends on your external connectivity requirements.
+For example, when your VPCs are external to the VPC, and will need to access the Services Director for licensing. - Once an Elastic IP address for the SEA is defined, you must configure your network accordingly to ensure connectivity of all components.
+This is outside the scope of this document, see the Virtual Traffic Manager documentation. - The placement of vTMs is only restricted by your networking configuration.
 All vTMs must connect to the Services Director using the SEA.
-This is outside the scope of this document.

-• Where the Services Director pair are in a single Subnet, and all vTMs in its estate are inside a single VPC, you can use Private IP addresses for the Services Director nodes and for the SEA.
+This is outside the scope of this document. - Where the Services Director pair are in a single Subnet, and all vTMs in its estate are inside a single VPC, you can use Private IP addresses for the Services Director nodes and for the SEA.
 For example:

+IP address is requested by the user when the Services Directors are created.

+The specified SEA IP address is always raised automatically as the Secondary Private IP Address on the Active node only.

+← Traffic flow.

-Communication between nodes using Primary Private IP addresses.
+←--> Communication between nodes using Primary Private IP addresses.